You are here: Home » Food & Cooking » Two ways to make chai latte at home

 • 2 cups powdered non-dairy creamer

-• a 3.5 ounce package of vanilla instant pudding mix
+• One 3.5 ounce package of vanilla instant pudding mix

 • 2 cups evaporated cane juice (or brown sugar, if preferred)